-I know that you, like me, are probably fed up with listening to doom-and-gloom stories about Brexit, but reports are starting to surface that the UK driving licence might not be accepted in the EU and EEA after March 29.
+I know that you, like me, are probably fed up with listening to doom-and-gloom stories about Brexit.
+However, if you intend to drive in Europe after we leave the EU, you're probably interested in the possibility that the UK driving licence might not be accepted in the EU and EEA after October 31.

 Here’s my take on the situation, and the steps you can take to avoid being stranded if you intend to drive abroad after Brexit.